Leadership Recognition Banquet (LRB)

 How to Apply?

-Special Note: Show off your student organization at the Leadership Recognition Banquet by submitting photos of your group in action throughout the year!
+Special Note: Show off your student organization at the Leadership Recognition Banquet by submitting photos (jpg or png) of your group in action throughout the year!
 Student organization photos will be displayed during the banquet’s slide show, which is a highlight of the event.
 Your photo(s) can be sent anytime to ckamps@nmu.edu

 Recognizes an outstanding student group that has built a solid organization and has achieved success in accomplishing its goals.